Subscribe to stay updated

 74% of Americans say that they're willing to pay more for sustainable packaging.
 Therefore, your food packaging needs to be part of a sustainable lifecycle.

-That doesn't mean it needs to be made from cutting edge materials - no.
+That doesn't mean it needs to be made from cutting-edge materials and form - no.

 Without question, opt for products that are not made from mineral-based, single-use plastics.

-Fibre-based materials, like paper pulp, are usually a safe option.
+Fibre-based materials, like paper pulp, are usually a safe option for great packaging.

 Biodegradable packaging is an even better option, ensuring that no trace is left behind once it has decomposed.